meenaselvam1/mnaprojects/JavaQuiz/README.txt

 The subfolders under the folder src contain the java source code for the quiz program.
+JavaQuiz project contains java source code packaged in the com.practicaljava.javatechtest package.
+The source code is kept in appropriate folder structure, according to this package.

 To run the program:
 1. Move the JavaTest.jar and the javaquestionsAns.txt